SOC-DGL: Social Interaction Behavior Inspired Dual Graph Learning Framework for Drug-Target Interaction Identification: Introduction

-\begin{itemize} \item Inspired by real-world social interactions, this study proposes two complementary modules, ADGL and EDGL.
+\begin{itemize} \item Inspired by real-world social interactions, this study proposes two complementary modules, ADGL and EDGL, enabling a comprehensive exploration of homogeneous information for both drugs and targets across multiple interaction scales.
 Based on ADGL, which is built upon an extensive social interaction framework to achieve global representation learning on affinity-enhanced drug-target networks, EDGL further incorporates balance theory and employs an even-polynomial graph filter to capture high-order even-hop neighbor relationships in the heterogeneous drug-target graph.
-These two modules work in a complementary manner, enabling a comprehensive exploration of homogeneous information for both drugs and targets across multiple interaction scales.

-\item To mitigate the impact of imbalanced data on the performance of SOC-DGL, this study designs a novel an adjustable imbalance loss function that mitigates the impact of sample imbalance by weighting negative samples and introducing an adjustable parameter \( \varpi \).
+\item To mitigate the impact of imbalanced data on SOC-DGL, this study designs an adjustable imbalance loss function that weights negative samples and introduces an adjustable parameter \( \varpi \).
 Extensive experimental results on imbalanced benchmark datasets consistently demonstrate the effectiveness.

 \item ABL1, a key pathogenic target in Chronic Myeloid Leukemia, is effectively targeted by 10 drugs predicted by SOC-DGL.
 Utilizing a homogeneous information aggregation mechanism, SOC-DGL uncovers a potential association between Debromohymenialdisine and ABL1, highlighting its capability to identify novel DTI. \end{itemize}